On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Introduction and main results

-Moreover the solution of $-\Delta S(x) + \alpha S(x) =\rho $ is given by This case requires extra assumptions on $\rho$ in order to verify Hypotheses \ref{hyp:M}, \ref{hyp:HessM} and \ref{hyp:int_bound}.
+Moreover the solution of $-\Delta_x S+ \alpha S=\rho $ is given by This case requires extra assumptions on $\rho$ in order to verify hypotheses \textbf{(H2)--(H4)}.
 Since we do not deal with the Poisson coupling in this paper, we skip further details. \end{remark}